 Metal containers usually should not be used in a microwave oven.
 There are, however, some exceptions.
 If you have purchased food which is prepackaged in an aluminum foil container, then refer to the instructions on the package.
-It is possible to use disposable containers, but it generally takes longer and the final result will not be as good as if food were placed in plastic or paper containers.
+When using aluminum foil containers, cooking times may be longer because microwaves will only penetrate the top of the food.
 If you use aluminum containers without package instructions, follow these guidelines:

-- Place container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1⁄4 inch high.
-This ensures even heating of the container bottom - Always remove the lid to avoid damage to the oven. - Use only undamaged containers. - Do not use containers taller than 34". - Container must be half filled. - To avoid sparking, there must be a minimum 1⁄4" between the aluminum container and the walls of the oven and also between two aluminum containers. - Thickness of the food layer must be greater than thickness of the aluminum. - Reheating food in aluminum foil containers usually takes up to double the time compared to reheating in plastic, glass, china, or paper containers.
+- Place container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1/4" high.
+This ensures even heating of the container bottom. - Always remove the lid to avoid damage to the oven. - Use only undamaged containers. - Do not use containers taller than 3/4". - Container must be half filled. - To avoid sparking, there must be a minimum 1/4" between the aluminum container and the walls of the oven and also between two aluminum containers. - Reheating food in aluminum foil containers usually takes up to double the time compared to reheating in plastic, glass, china, or paper containers.
 The time when food is ready will vary a great deal. - Let food stand for 2-3 minutes after heating so that heat is spread evenly throughout container.